ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 5. It controls access to users' data.

-You can guess that without the OS, it is impossible to execute several applications simultaneously.
-Yes, it is true.
-The developers can not foresee the combination of launched applications.
-The OS launches these applications.
-So, only the OS has enough information to allocate computer resources in real-time effectively.
+You can guess that it is impossible to launch several applications in parallel without the OS.
+You are right.
+When you develop an application, you have no idea how a user will launch it.
+The user can launch your application together with another one.
+You cannot foresee this use case.
+However, the OS responds for launching all applications.
+It means that the OS has enough information to allocate computer resources properly.

 ### Modern OSes